Python expectaton library

 Why should I use expect() over self.assert*?

 In this assertion it is not possible to see which of the arguments is the expected and which is the actual value.
-While this ordering is mostly internally consistent between the different assertions within the unittest package (sadly only mostly), it is not consistent between all the different unit testing packages out there for python and especially not between different languages this pattern has been implemented on.
+While this ordering is mostly internally consistent between the different assertions within the unittest package, it is certainly not consistent in how people use this package.
+This becomes even more unnerving if you switch unit test packages, teams and languages.

 If you are as annoyed by this as I am, allow me to introduce you to the expect pattern.
 An assertion like this: